rasika2012/openchoreo/README.md

 --version 0.1.0 --namespace "choreo-system" --create-namespace --timeout 30m
 ```

-### Install from Scratch Using Kind Cluster
+### Install from Scratch Using a kind(k8s in docker) Cluster

-This section guides you through setting up a Kind cluster and installing Cilium and Choreo from scratch.
+This section guides you through setting up a [kind](https://kind.sigs.k8s.io/) cluster and installing Cilium and Choreo from scratch.

 #### 1. Install Kind